Bloodborne Pathogens Exposure Control Plan

 - Personnel conducting research on HIV and/or Hepatitisviruses

-- Emergency responders, police officers, and personnel administering first aid
+- University police officers who assist with administering first aid

-- Personnel whose regular job duties include contact with or clean-up of blood spills or other potentially infectious material (e.g. select custodial staff, plumbers, laborers, student health, college of nursing, sports facilities and athletics, maintenance personnel, etc.)
+- Personnel whose regular job duties include contact with or clean-up of blood spills or other potentially infectious material (e.g. select custodial staff, plumbers, laborers, University Health Partners, college of nursing, sports facilities and athletics, etc.)

-All employees can review this plan at any time during their work shifts.
+refreshertraining.
+All employees can review this plan at any time during their work

 SRM and ORC are responsible for reviewing and updating the ECP annually, or more frequently if necessary, to reflect any new or modified tasks and procedures that affect occupational exposure and to reflect new or revised employee positions with potential occupational exposure.

 All employees will utilize universal precautions, which are an approach to prevent the occupational exposure to human blood or OPIM.
-According to the concept of universal precautions, all human blood, tissue, and certain human body fluids are treated as if known to be infectious for HIV, HBV, HCV, and other bloodborne pathogens.
+According to the concept of universal precautions, all human blood, tissue, and OPIM are treated as if known to be infectious for HIV, HBV, HCV, and other bloodborne pathogens.

 Safe work practices are designed to reduce the likelihood of occupational exposure, and include the following: